 - Antonio Henrique de Oliveira Fonseca (Yale University, USA; Spatial Ecology; Twitter @aho_fonseca )

-The Academic programme covers different teaching strategies, followed by a in-person workshop:
+The Academic programme covers different teaching strategies, followed by an in-person workshop:

-On-line tutorials: Students are guided during hands-on sessions where trainers perform data analyses on real case study datasets, allowing the former to replicate the procedures on their own laptops.
+Online tutorials: Students are guided during hands-on sessions where instructors perform data analyses on real case study datasets, allowing the former to replicate the procedures on their own laptops.

-On-line exercises: In addition to tutorials and lectures, students are encouraged to embark on their respective projects of interest during exercise sessions.
+Online exercises: In addition to tutorials and lectures, students are encouraged to embark on their respective projects of interest during exercise sessions.
 Specific tasks are set to help reinforce the newly learned data processing skills.
-Such exercise sessions equip students with the confidence and resources to become independent learners and to effectively address the demands of advanced spatial-data processing.
-Exercises are designed to enhance participants’ programming skills and mathematical modelling understanding within the context of GIS and Remote Sensing.
-The exercises and examples provided are cross-disciplinary in nature.
+These exercises equip students with the confidence and resources to become independent learners, and to effectively address the demands of advanced spatial-data processing.
+The cross-disciplinary exercises are designed to enhance programming skills and the understanding of mathematical modelling within the context of GIS and Remote Sensing.
 They may cover forestry, landscape planning, predictive modelling and species distribution, mapping, nature conservation, computational social science and other spatially related fields of studies.
-Furthermore, these case studies can be viewed as template procedures and easily adapted to be applied to different thematic challenges across disciplines.
+Furthermore, these case studies can be considered template procedures and are easily adapted to multi-disciplinary challenges.

-Home assignments: For enhanced learning, we will give home assignments, which are solved in the following live online seminar.
+Home assignments: We assign homework, which is discussed in the following live online seminar.
 This allows everybody to benefit from question and answer sessions.
-Two different assignment will be given: suggested assignments and compulsory assignments.
-The suggested assignments are enhancing self learning attitude rather the compulsory assignments will be focusing on specific coding tasks emphasizing thus the problem solving and the critical thinking.
+Assignments are of two different kinds: suggested assignments and compulsory assignments.
+The suggested assignments encourage heuristics whereas the compulsory assignments address a specific coding challenge, and are designed for problem solving and critical thinking.

-Recorded sessions: all the lectures will be recorded and they will be available for for asynchronous viewing, allowing therefore attending the entire course also for students in other time zones.
+Recorded sessions: all the lectures are recorded and made available for asynchronous viewing, which is particularly helpful to students working across time zones.

-In-person workshop: This session will be offered in Matera, Italy, if at least 10 people are enrolled.
-To join this workshop, a deposit of EUR 100 (GBP 90 / USD 108) is required at the point of registration.
-The deposit will be refunded in full when attendees arrive in Matera.
-The in-person week aims to achieve group collaboration and troubleshooting under the direct supervision of the instructors.
-During this week, there will be brief talks from the instructors, students, and the remaining time will be dedicated to student project development and assistance.
-The in-person week is not compulsory but strongly encouraged.
-Matera is a beautiful town and also offers a nice opportunity for sightseeing.
-Students will be responsible for purchasing flights and accommodation themselves.
+In-person workshop: This session is offered in Matera, Italy if at least 10 people are enrolled.
+To join this workshop, a deposit of EUR 100 (GBP 88 / USD 108) is required at the point of registration.
+The deposit is refunded in full when attendees arrive in Matera.
+The in-person week involves group collaboration and troubleshooting under the direct supervision of the instructors.
+The schedule is dedicated to project development and assistance in an interactive format between students and instructors.
+Attendance at this workshop is not compulsory but strongly encouraged.
+Matera is a beautiful town and also offers a wonderful sightseeing opportunity.
+Flights, accommodationand other travel costs are the responsibility of the students.

 Course administration and learning objectives:

-This course will enable students to further develop and enhance their spatio-temporal data processing skills.
-Most importantly, it will endow them with proficiency in a fully-functional open source operating system with all the requisite software tools.
-With continuous practice through the weeks, students will become familiar with command lines and cover numerous topics, including:
+This course enables students to further develop and enhance their spatio-temporal data processing skills.
+Most importantly, it endows them with proficiency in a fully-functional open source operating system with all the requisite software tools.
+With continuous practice through the weeks, students become familiar with command lines and cover numerous topics, including:

 - Learning a large suite of existing tools and knowing which ones to employ for project-specific applications.